 Oleic acid has two major benefits: it produces HDLs, which lower your risk of heart disease, and it lowers LDLs the "bad" type of cholesterol.

-Researchers say this also applies to most ground beef.
+Researchers say this also applies to most red meats like ground beef.

 "Brisket has higher oleic acid than the flank or plate, which are the trims typically used to produce ground beef," said Dr. Stephen Smith, Texas A&M AgriLife Research scientist.
 "The fat in brisket also has a low melting point, that's why the brisket is so juicy."